Home / Blog / Best Practices for Managing Multi-Cloud Environments

 Unmanaged assets

-The cloud’s flexibility and scalability mean that IT teams can spin up containers or workloads quickly and easily.
-However, if the organization is unable to assign responsibility, these assets remain unmanaged.
-This means that malicious actors can exploit them without being detected.
+The flexibility and scalability of the cloud means IT teams can spin up containers or workloads quickly and easily.
+However, if the organization is unable to assign responsibility, these assets remain unmanaged and can be exploited without being detected.

 Cybersecurity skills gap